torsdag den 12. februar 2026

 All of these plots involving Fraser’s Bank never went anywhere before New Excalibur got cancelled with #24 in 2007.

-Goodbye to the X-Men
+Goodbye to Uncanny X-Men - again

 Meanwhile, Claremont had been let go as writer of the X-Men.
 “I was recently informed that my run will end with Uncanny (X-Men) #474 (in 2006),” Claremont told Comics Creators On X-Men.
 “Seems Marvel wants to bring on some new writers and change direction.
 Again.”